Communote/communote.github.io/doc/dev_how_plugin.md

      plugins.communote.tutorial.construction.text=Achtung!
 Ihr Communote ist gerade im Aufbau.
      ````

 3. But you are not yet able to use this message key in the JavaScript context.
 You will first have to expose it with a special extension point.
 Therfore, go to your plugin and look for a directory which contains the file `Activator.java` file.
 Now delete this file because it is not needed in this example and create a Java file named `TutorialJsMessages.java` instead.
-Add the following content (and the package and import statements which we omitted for better readability) to it:
+Add the following content (and the package and import statements which we omitted for better readability) to it.

    ```java
    @Component